-Table III shows the average GeoSAC handover delay $(\bar{T}{ho})$ , with and without the overhearing optimization enabled for the city beltway scenario (with R = 225m) and the different components used in the calculation of this delay.
-Because the mobility signaling delay depends on the RTT between the vehicle and its mobility anchoring point (its HA), and because this delay depends on the location of these two entities, three different values of RTT(veh, HA) were used in this analysis, representing "local," "regional" and "continental" delays (we used measurements taken from the PingER - Ping end-to-end reporting - project).
-For each of these delay values, different Router Advertisement intervals were used.
+Table III shows the average GeoSAC handover delay $(T{\rm ho})$ with and without the overhearing optimization enabled for the city beltway scenario (with R = 225 m) and the different components used in the calculation of this delay.
+Because the mobility signaling delay depends on the RTT between the vehicle and its mobility anchoring point (its HA), and because this delay depends on the location of these two entities, three different values of RTT (veh, HA) were used in this analysis, representing "local," "regional," and "continental" delays [we used measurements taken from the ping end-to-end reporting (PingER) project].
+For each of these delay values, different RA intervals were used.
 The savings in the overall handover delay achieved by the use of the overhearing optimizations are more than 70% in the scenarios analyzed.
 In addition, the absolute handover latency values that are obtained when the overhearing optimization is enabled are small enough to even enable applications with certain latency constraints to be deployed in a vehicular network.